 Life in Vienna is amazing.
 Once you come to Vienna, you will never want to go back!
 Vienna is terrific.
 Situated in the heart of Europe, and with a population of 1.9 million people, Vienna isn’t just about art and history.

-Vienna has been named the best city in the world for quality of living, according to several surveys, including the annual Mercer Quality of Living survey, which has crowned it first for the ninth year in a row.
+Vienna has been named the best city in the world for quality of living, according to several surveys, including the annual Mercer Quality of Living survey, which has crowned it first for the tenth year in a row.

 Vienna scores almost perfectly in a number of categories: